anabastos/Functional-Programming-In-Javascript/README.md

-# Modern Javascript Functional Book
+# Functional Programming in Javascript

+Javascript approach to functional programming.
 Our book is still in portuguese but we will translate it later 🤷🏻‍️

 * [Summary](README.html)